pingcap/docs-cn/dm/deploy-a-dm-cluster-using-tiup-offline.md

 ---
-title: Deploy a DM Cluster Offline Using TiUP (Experimental)
+title: Deploy a DM Cluster Offline Using TiUP
 summary: Introduce how to deploy a DM cluster offline using TiUP.
 ---

-# Deploy a DM Cluster Offline Using TiUP (Experimental)
+# Deploy a DM Cluster Offline Using TiUP

-> **Warning:**
->
-> Using TiUP to deploy a DM cluster offline is still an experimental feature.
-It is **NOT** recommended to use this feature in production.

 This document describes how to deploy a DM cluster offline using TiUP.